 On Election Day, you will see only the popular name and title of each proposal.
-Want to read the rest of it?
-Here's a link to the complete text of Issue 2, otherwise known as Senate Joint Resolution 2.
+Want to see the rest it?
+Here's a link to the complete text of Issue 2.

 What's being proposed?

-How did this issue get on the ballot?
+How did Issue 2 get on the ballot?

-Arkansas senators and representatives decided last year to put Issue 2 on the 2016 ballot for voters to decide.
+Arkansas senators and representatives voted last year to put Issue 2 on the Nov.
+3, 2020 ballot for voters to decide.

 Who is supporting or opposing this measure?

-Opponents and supporters that spend money to campaign are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
-Visit the Commission's website to view these filings, which include names of people behind a group and how much money has been raised or spent.
+Supporters and opponents that spend money to campaign on this issue are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee and file reports disclosing who has donated money and how the money was spent.

 As of Aug.
 21, 2020, no group has filed with the Arkansas Ethics Commission to officially support or oppose this measure.
 This issue is being challenged in court with a lawsuit filed to strike it from the ballot.
 Follow the court case online.